seansfkelley/yerna/README.md

 ### `yerna`

 `yerna` is a tool for running tasks over one or more local packages, using Yarn, in parallel. `yerna` provides a few different commands, listed briefly below.
-Note that all commands respect the package-selection flags (`--include`, etc.) unless otherwise noted.
+Note that all commands:

+- respect the package-selection flags (`--include`, etc.) unless otherwise noted
+- respect the dependency ordering of packages when running tasks

 Run `yerna --help` for more information on the supported commands and flags.